BruceHenry/movie-website-django/README.md

 ## Search Engine and Cache

-### Approaches
-- An Inverted Permuterm Index in B-Tree Structure
-- LRU Cache for Frequent Query
-- Results Sorted by Rating
+- **Search Index**: Built an inverted index structure with wildcard to enable vague search.
+- **Rank**: Movie search results are sorted by rating, while actor search results are sorted by the number of movies acted.
+- **Cache**: Implemented a LRU Cache to record search result to make search suggestion faster.

 <a name="recommender"></a>

 ## Recommender

-- **Item-based** : Do the item-based recommendation based on users’ seens and expects
+An **item-based** recommender is implemented.

+According to movies in user's movie list, movies with **same genres** will be recommended for each user.
+If user's movie list is empty or the number of movies to recommend is not sufficient, movies with highest ratings will be recommended instead.

+The final recommendation is **randomly** chosen from a set of candidate movies, so the result will be slightly different each time.

 <a name="deployment-instructions"></a>

 ## Deployment Instructions
 1. Install [**Python 3**]( https://www.python.org/) in your computer, and make sure to set environment variable correctly.
-2. Install **Django** and **Sklearn** for the Python environment.
-The easiest way is to use pip by running `pip install django` and `pip install sklearn` in a terminal.
+2. Install **Django** for the Python environment.
+The easiest way is to use pip by running `pip install django`.
 3. Open a terminal, input command: `python manage.py runserver 8080`
 4. Open your web browser, input `localhost:8080` in the address bar.
 - P.S.
 If you fail running `python manage.py runserver 8080`, try another port numbers, like 8081 or 8000.